cavo789/blog/blog/2023/12/28/docker-wordpress/index.md

 ![Installing Wordpress](./images/installing_wordpress.png)

-:::information Error establishing a database connection If you get `Error establishing a database connection`, please wait a little before refreshing the web page.
+:::info Error establishing a database connection
+If you get `Error establishing a database connection`, please wait a little before refreshing the web page.
 It means MySQL / Maria wasn't yet ready to handle the connection.
 :::